homiedopie/beberlei.de/2012/06/03/setting_up_development_machines_with_puppet.rst

 experiences with Puppet (beginners level, I just played with this today).

 Puppet is a configuration management tool.
-It uses a declarative language to dsecribe how a system should look like.
+It uses a declarative language to describe how a system should look like.
 Upon invocation of puppet it attempts to get the system from its current state into the desired state by installing packages, executing programs/scripts and creating files/directories.